Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

-- How much time and effort is required for this to be successful?
+- How much time and effort is required for the strategy to be successful?

-- How will you know you’ve been successful?
+- How will you know you when you have succeeded?

-Define what your basic key performance indicators (KPIs) are going to be for your internal digital marketing strategy.
-Consequently, you’ll have a way of measuring your results and seeing if you’re hitting desired targets.
+With the necessary key performance indicators (KPIs) in place, you’ll have a means of measuring results and seeing if you’re hitting the desired targets.

-The KPIs you decided on shouldn’t only be applied to tracking, but they can also be used for optimising your current internal digital marketing practices.
-Optimise what you’re doing so you get the best results.
-Do monthly evaluations of your internal communications strategy to assess the path you're taking towards your core business goals.
+The chosen KPIs won't only be applied to tracking, but will also be used for optimising.
+Through monthly evaluations, you'll be able to assess and improve upon the efforts you're taking towards your core business goals.